This page is under construction and will be finalized by January 1, 2024.

 Trainers

-Will Bouvel and Jen Enriquez work in Children’s Ministries in the Diocese of Chicago, at St. Chrysostom’s Chicago and St. Christopher’s Oak Park respectively.
-Will comes from a Music background and is soon to be ordained to the transitional deaconate.
-Jen comes from a Law background and has built Peace Camp which offers interfaith summer camps throughout the Chicago area.
-They are grateful to lean on each other in this difficult work.
+Rev. Will Bouvel and Jen Enriquez work in Children’s Ministries in the Diocese of Chicago, at Holy Comforter in Kennilworth, where Jen is also a member.
+Will comes from a Music background and Jen comes from a law background.
+Together they have trained 13 cohorts/100+ people around the US to tell stories.
+They have incorporated stories about racism and creation at Peace Camp, an interfaith summer camp offered throughout the Chicago area.
+Jen and Will are grateful to lean on each other in this difficult work and live into the gift of Good News it offers for themselves and all who would hear it.

 Tell Me the Truth About Racism is a story that frames racism through the lens of Christian faith for children aged 5-12, either alone or in an intergenerational setting.
 Our approach defines racism as “The lie in our world that some people are better than others based on the color of their skin.”
 It is only because of the Truth we know from God, that all people are equally children of God, that we can clearly see how racism tells us a lie about who we are.
 Racism distorts us all - black, white, and brown - away from who God made us to be.